chhavid/Head-Tail-js/README.md

+# HEAD

+ ## SYNOPSIS

  `head [-n count | -c bytes] [file ...]`

+## DESCRIPTION

 ```
 head file...
    Displays first lines of a file.
    This filter displays the first count lines or bytes of each of the specified files It defaults to 10 lines.

 head -c bytes file
    Print bytes of each of the specified files.